-Wind entering a house through a broken window or garage door will weaken the integrity of the structure.
+Wind entering a house through a broken window or garage door weakens the integrity of the structure.
 When a window blows and wind enters the house, it has no place to go but up, which may result in a lost roof.
 The goal is to keep the wind out.

 One of the most overlooked areas is the garage door, which is very likely the weakest area.

 When high winds cause the garage doors to give way, a good portion of the home is exposed.
-Then, wind that enters the home forces the roof to blow out.
+Wind that enters the home forces the roof to blow out.

-You have to have some way to secure the sides of the door, and brace the center, so it doesn't buckle.
-Braces are available that can help to strengthen the doors.
-Lumber braces can be constructed at home as well.
+Residents should secure the sides of the garage door while bracing the center, so it doesn't buckle.
+Braces are available that can help strengthen the doors.
+Lumber braces may be constructed at home as well.

-The minimum thickness for plywood for window and door covering should be five-eighths inch.
+The minimum thickness for plywood for window-and door-coverings should be 5/8 of an inch thick.

-Steel shutters are the best method for protecting your home.
-Basically it becomes an issue of money, installation, maintenance and aesthetics.
-You have to consider the type of windows you have and what you have to protect.
+Steel shutters are the best method for protecting your home, yet are expensive.
+Property owners should consider the type of windows on the structure and what you have to protect.

 Homeowners should be sure their removable shutters are in good shape.
 Numbering removable shutters helps you remember which windows they belong to and saves on installation time.

-Keeping the house in good repair is advised and so is checking the roof for loose shingles.
+- Keeping the house in good repair is advised.
+Always check the roof for loose shingles.

-Check outside your home for trees or shrubs that need to be trimmed or appear weak.
-Don't trim near power lines.
+- Check for trees or shrubs that need to be trimmed or appear weak being cautious around power lines.
 Call a professional for this potentially dangerous work.

-Many people don't even think about the wind turbines that dot their roofs.
-They're very vulnerable to being blown off during high winds and will leave a gaping hole for rain to come in.
+- Roof wind turbines are very vulnerable to being blown off during high winds and will leave gaping holes for rain to come in.
 It is suggested that you buy caps that can be installed when a hurricane threatens.

-Keep a roll of plastic or some plastic garbage bags on hand, so that valuable items such as furniture and computers can be protected during the storm if a leak occurs.
+- Keep a roll of plastic or plastic garbage bags on hand to protect valuable items such as furniture and computers against leaks during the storm.

 - Make sure insurance policies are current and coverage is adequate.
-Ensure the policy covers the value of your home and its contents," says the pamphlet, "If not, consider increasing the coverage."
+Ensure the policy covers the value of your home and its contents; if not, consider increasing the coverage.